JetBrains/kotlin-multiplatform-dev-docs/topics/compose-onboard/compose-multiplatform-new-project.md

    with the following `App()` composable:

     ```kotlin
+    // @Composable marks a composable function:
+    // a function that emits UI elements in Compose
     @Composable
     @Preview
     fun App() {
         MaterialTheme {
             var timeAtLocation by remember { mutableStateOf("No location selected") }

-            // The UI is a column that holds a Text and a Button
+            // Declares the UI as a column that holds
+            // a text label above a button
             Column(
                 // Basic layout improvements that make sure that the Column()
                 // fills all available space without overlapping the system bars